 SNH have completed a series of interactive dives at various sites around Scotland which allows the viewer to experience the rich diversity in Scotlands seas first hand.
 This is also available as a lower bandwidth version if the high-quality version is not supported.

 What is a Marine Protected Area (MPA) Network?

-A Marine Protected Area (MPA) network is designed to conserve a scientific selection of areas which have either/both marine biodiversity (species and habitats) and geodiversity (the variety of landforms and natural processes that underpin the marine landscapes), offering long-term support for the services our seas provide to society.
+A Marine Protected Area network in Scotland’s Seas is designed to conserve a selection of marine biodiversity (species and habitats) and geodiversity (the variety of landforms and natural processes that underpin the marine landscapes), offering long-term support for the services our seas provide to society.

 Marine Scotland has now identified Nature Conservation MPAs in Scotland to either protect a range of biodiversity or geodiversity features in their current state for the future, or to allow them to recover to the state in which they should be in order to remain healthy and productive.